Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Triple majors are well-suited for students who have multiple interests and passions.
 The beautiful thing about triple majoring is that you can explore subjects that are entirely different from each other.
 Maybe you’d like to study computer science, but you also have a passion for creative writing and psychology.
 By triple majoring, you don’t have to sacrifice any of these interests.
 If you have a love of learning that spans various fields of study, then a triple major may be right for you.

 College isn’t cheap, so some students choose to get the most bang for their buck by triple majoring.
 If we’re talking strictly about academics, then triple majoring is definitely the most effective use of your tuition.
 But some students find that getting involved in extracurricular activities and other pursuits is a more effective use of their time and money.

 Careful planning is required

 Planning a triple major is almost like a science.
 Since you’ll be facing triple the course requirements, you’ll need a detailed plan of attack to fulfill all your credits.
 To maximize your efforts, pay close attention to the courses you can take that overlap between majors.
-Majors in the same discipline (like journalism and public relations) will have more overlap than majors in disparate fields.
-At the same time, though, majors in contrasting fields will give you more opportunities in the job market.
+Majors in the same discipline will have more overlap than majors in disparate fields.

 As far as timing, most students make the decision to triple major pretty early in their college career.
 If you wait until your second or third year to take on additional majors, you might not have enough time to complete all your required courses.
 Keep in mind that some schools require you to get permission from each department before pursuing your triple major.